Bonnie Wright

 Childhood, Youth, and Family

-Bonnie Francesca, born in the winter of 1991, was the second child of Sheila Teague and Gary Wright, co-owners of the jewelry brand Wright & Teague.
-The family named her elder brother Lewis.
-Bonnie spent her childhood surrounded by the love and care of her family.
+Born in winter 1991, Bonnie Francesca was the second child of Sheila Teague and Gary Wright, who co-owned the jewelry brand Wright & Teague.
+Her older brother was named Lewis.
+Bonnie grew up surrounded by her family's love and care.
 When it came time for her education, she first attended Priory Western Primary School and later King Alfred School.

 Bonnie Wright as a child